upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

 Setting up the hardware
 ***********************

-Ensure the NPG Lite or ESP32 based development board is properly connected to your laptop via USB or the appropriate interface.
+Let's get started by getting your NPG Lite or ESP32 development board ready.

 Installation
 ******************